diasjoaoluiz/diasjoaoluiz/README.md

 <br>
 😃 My name is João Luiz da Costa Dias and I'm 19 years old. </br>
 📒 I'm a accounting technician. </br>
-💻 I study systems analysis and development at FATEC Sorocaba. </br><br>
+💻 I study systems analysis and development at UNISO Sorocaba. </br><br>

 ### About me
 <a>Brazilian student from Sorocaba, lover of music and cinema.</a><br>